Coates Lear

 • Defending the broker-dealer subsidiary of a large retirement plan service provider in an SEC investigation into potential violations of anti-money laundering rules

-• Defending a video-streaming company in an SEC investigation concerning non-GAAP performance disclosures and compliance with SEC whistleblower protection rules
+• Defending a digital streaming company in an SEC investigation concerning non-GAAP performance disclosures and compliance with SEC whistleblower protection rules

 • Defending multiple audit professionals in a PCAOB investigation concerning alteration of audit documentation and cooperation with a PCAOB inspection